-Deep-dive sessions give school teams time to explore a problem of practice in their school, technology center or postsecondary institution and partner with other educators to develop tools, strategies and plans to address that problem.
-Deep-dive sessions will run throughout the 2022 Making Schools Work Conference.
+90-minute workshop sessions - Workshop sessions give school teams time to explore a problem of practice in their school, technology center or postsecondary institution and partner with other educators to develop tools, strategies and plans to address that problem.
+Workshops will run throughout the 2023 Making Schools Work Conference.

-Your deep-dive session proposal should describe how educators at your school, center or postsecondary institution identified a specific problem of practice, what data you used to identify potential causes of the problem, what goals and measures you set for assessing the problem, and how you researched, tested and adapted strategies for solving it.
+Your workshop proposal should describe how educators at your school, center or postsecondary institution identified a specific problem of practice, what data you used to identify potential causes of the problem, what goals and measures you set for assessing the problem, and how you researched, tested and adapted strategies for solving it.